 The female condom doesn’t require an erection for use, unlike the male condom.
 The female condoms’ rings might also provide extra pleasure.
 The outer ring of the female condom may provide additional stimulation to the clitoris for some people, and some people may feel additional stimulation from the internal ring during deep penetration (8).

 Be sure to check the packaging before use if you have latex allergies, and to confirm that the condom is compatible with your preferred lubricant.
 Female condoms are often made of polyurethane or nitrile, which is safe to use for people who are allergic to latex.
 Another benefit to polyurethane or nitrile female condoms is that they can be used with all types of lubricants (1, 8).

 It takes practice to insert an internal condom correctly, so you might want to try it out alone before using it for sex with a partner.

 How to insert a female condom

-2. Insert the ring as high as possible into your vaginal canal.
+2. Find a relaxed position, which can be standing, squatting, or laying down.
+Insert the squeezed ring as high as possible into your vagina or anus using your finger.
 It's similar to inserting a menstrual cup or tampon.
-Use your finger to ensure that the condom is deep inside of your vagina.
+Use your finger to ensure that the condom is deep inside your vagina or anus.

 3. Remove your finger.
 The rim of the condom opening should rest just outside of the vaginal opening.